I don’t believe life is meant to be simple or easy.

 Many years ago I went to a workshop guided by John Bradshaw.
 His book is titled Healing the Shame that Binds You.
 He described shame as a false self.
 I was deeply shamed by my family.
 There were three suicides and a murder, and some divorces.
 He introduces the phrase toxic shame.
 I know something about that.
 It’s not an easy challenge.

 The third book is Care of the Soul, by Thomas Moore.
 His friend James Hillman, whose work I also respect, wrote this: “Years pass.
 I get to read a lot of psychology but the sincerity, intelligence and style—so beautifully clean—of Tom Moore’s Care of the Soul truly moved me.”
 He advises us to see the significance of myths, and to see how those stories describe us.
 I think that is good advice.

 I have been rejected several times by people who were my friends for several years.
 It is an informative experience, but not because they are willing to talk to me.
-I am left to wonder about my place in their myth, and theirs.
+I am left to wonder about my place in their myth.
 Have you had such an experience?

 Aaron Sorkin teaches screen writing.
 Werner Herzog teaches film making.

 These three experts teach us a valuable life lesson.
 The videos are short, informative, and entertaining.

 As a young teacher, I yearned for the day when I would know my craft so well, be so competent, so experienced, and so powerful, that I could walk into any classroom without feeling afraid.
 But now, in my late fifties, I know that day will never come.
 I will always have fears, but I need not be my fears—for there are other places in my inner landscape from which I can speak and act.—Parker Palmer, The Courage to Teach